"...When you're in a Jaeger, suddenly, you can fight the hurricane. You can win."

 In an example from the graphic novel, Dr. Lightcap married the first successful Jaeger test pilot.
 They became the husband and wife team piloting Brawler Yukon.

 The pilots of Romeo Blue, Bruce and Trevin Gage, were identical twins.
 The pilots of Chrome Brutus, Ilisapie Flint and Zeke Amarok, were cousins.
+The new pilots of Coyote Tango, Gunnar and Vic Tunari, were brothers.
 And the pilots of Tacit Ronin, Duc Jessop and Kaori Koyamada, were also married.

 Bash Brothers: Jaeger pilots (sometimes literally).
 As Raleigh posits at the beginning of the film: "The deeper the bond, the better you fight."